rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   Is it worthwhile to be careful to demarcate
     *the things we know from the things we do not*?
--   Is there anything that could go wrong if we act confidently as if we have knowledge or justified belief when we really do not?
+-   Is there anything that could go wrong if we act confidently as if we have knowledge or otherwise justified belief when we really do not?
 -   Can you think of any examples of people being sure of something that was false and causing conflict and suffering because of it?
     Are people doing that now?